 – Eligibility: Any local Memphis teacher with a minimum of two years of experience as Teacher of Record, including MTR second and third year graduates, and MTR alumni

-Advanced Literacy Strategies I (3 hours)
+Foundations of Literacy I (6 hours)

 In this course, candidates will understand that reading development is a complex process as they explore why reading is difficult for many students.
 Rooted in key research, candidates will learn about the specific neurological processes that occur during reading.
 This class will cover how language and literacy are related, emphasizing the early development of reading, including phonological awareness, phonics, decoding, spelling, orthography, fluency, syllabication, assessments, and early intervention strategies.
 Candidates will apply course learning to their current work with students, complete lesson plans, and participate in an ongoing case study.

-Advanced Literacy Strategies II (3 hours)
+Foundations of Literacy II (3 hours)

 This course focuses on vocabulary and comprehension development.
 Candidates will understand reading comprehension, sentence structure, and text structure.
 Candidates will also study key strategies to support these domains, exploring the connection between reading and writing.
 Candidates will apply their learning through an ongoing case study, analyzing student work, and planning instruction based on core competencies from the course.
 This core will prepare students to implement text-driven instruction and design purposeful and effective scaffolds to support reading comprehension.

 Reading, Assessment, Diagnosis, & Intervention (3 hours)